Rss1176/Coder/README.md

 ## Description
 An academic project for CS991: Mobile Application Development. <br />
-We were tasked with creating an Mobile App with flutter.
+A Mobile learning application for programming.
+The app uses the Gemini AI to generate random development language questions for the user, and their profficiencies in languages are tracked and awarded.

 ## Authors and acknowledgment
 Cameron MacLean <br />
-Ross MacPherson <br />
+Ross Alexander <br />

 ## Project status
 In development.